abinit/abinit/doc/tutorial/eph4zpr.md

     As a consequence, **accidental degeneracies won't be removed** when [[symsigma]] is set to 1.

 Note that both the FM and the DW term converge slowly with the $\qq$-sampling.
-Moreover, the real part of the self-energy requires the inclusions of many empty states.
+Moreover, accurate computation of the real part require the inclusion of a large number of empty states.

-In order to accelerate the convergence with the bands, the EPH code can replace the contributions given by the high-energy states above a certain band index $M$ with the solution of a **non-self-consistent Sternheimer equation** in which only the first $M$ states are required.
+In order to accelerate the convergence with [[nband]], the EPH code can replace the contributions given by the high-energy states above a certain band index $M$ with the solution of a **non-self-consistent Sternheimer equation** in which only the first $M$ states are required.
 The methodology, proposed in [[cite:Gonze2011]], is based on a **quasi-static approximation**